Where Are My T-Marks?

 - Look up your neighbour's address on the HMLR portal to find their title number (£3 for the title register).

-- Order their filed documents using Form OC2 (£7).
-The filed conveyance plan will show T-marks including those on the boundary with your property.
+- Order their filed documents (£7).
+The filed conveyance plan, if present, will show T-marks including those on the boundary with your property.

-- Filter for the original Full Planning Permission for the estate — look for the approximate build date of your street.
+- Search "[council name] planning portal" and look for the original Full Planning Permission for the estate, filtered by the approximate build date.

-- Download the site plans and boundary treatment documents.
+- Download any site plans and boundary treatment documents.

 The Building Scheme — The Legal Basis